Understanding Medical Inadmissibility in Canadian Immigration

 IRPA:

-- Section 38(1): This section outlines the health requirements for foreign nationals seeking to enter Canada.
+Section 38(1): Details health requirements for foreign nationals entering Canada.

-- Section 39: This section provides the criteria for determining excessive demand on health or social services.
+Section 39: Outlines criteria for excessive demand on health or social services.

 IRPR:

-- Section 39: This section details the criteria for assessing excessive demand on health or social services.
+Section 39: Details assessment criteria for excessive demand on health or social services.

 Excessive Demand Cost Threshold